Introduction

 Preprocessing

-To standardize the signal for downstream analyses, we extract the raw current signal segments corresponding to the polyA tail of each read.
-Since the polyA tail provides a stable reference, we normalize the raw current signals across reads, ensuring that the mean and standard deviation of the polyA tail are consistent across all reads.
+Due to inherent variability between nanopores in the sequencing device, the baseline levels and standard deviations of k-mer signals can differ across reads, even for the same transcript.
+To standardize the signal for downstream analyses, we extract the raw current signal segments corresponding to the poly(A) tail of each read.
+Since the poly(A) tail provides a stable reference, we standardize the raw current signals for each read, ensuring that the mean and standard deviation are consistent across the poly(A) tail region.
 This step is crucial for reducing variability between different reads and ensuring more accurate signal segmentation and modification prediction in subsequent steps.
+See Section 3 of Supplementary Note 1 for more details.

 Signal segmentation via hierarchical Hidden Markov model

-The RNA translocation hypothesis naturally leads to the use of a hierarchical Hidden Markov Model (HHMM) to segment the raw current signal.
-As shown in Fig. 1B, the HHMM consists of two layers.
-The outer HMM divides the raw signal into alternating base and transition blocks, represented by hidden states “B” (base) and “T” (transition) in Fig. 1B.
+The RNA translocation hypothesis (see details in the first section of Results) naturally leads to the use of a hierarchical Hidden Markov Model (HHMM) to segment the raw current signal.
+As shown in Figure 1B, the HHMM consists of two layers.
+The outer HMM divides the raw signal into alternating base and transition blocks, represented by hidden states “B” (base) and “T” (transition).
 Within each base block, the inner HMM models the current signal at a more granular level.

 where is the transition matrix of the outer HMM and is the probability for the first hidden state.
-It is obviously seen that the first part of the Eq.
+The first part of the Eq.
 2 are emission probabilities, and the second part are the transition probabilities.
 It is not possible to directly compute the emission probabilities of the outer HMM (Eq.
 3) since there exist dependencies for the current signal measurements within a base or transition block.
 Therefore, we use the inner HMM and linear model (Eq.
 4) to handle the dependencies and approximate emission probabilities.

 The inner HMM models transitions between the “prev,” “next,” “curr,” and “noise” states.
 For the “prev,” “next,” and “curr” states, a Gaussian distribution is used to model the emission probabilities, while a uniform distribution models the “noise” state.
 The forward-backward algorithm is used to compute the marginal likelihood of the inner HMM, which approximates the emission probabilities for base blocks.
 For transition blocks, a standard linear model computes the emission probabilities.